opencanarias/taple-docsite/docs/discover/events.md

+---
+description: Data structures that make up the microledger
+---

 # Events
 Events are the data structures that make up the microledger, i.e., the chain of events.
 Each event is composed of the following:
 - The request that generated the event